Micheal O'Brien (Canadian politician): Political career

 O'Brien, had been endorsed by MP Tony Roman---for whom O'Brien had been one of the community leaders who convinced Roman to run as a "Coalition" independent in 1984—became the candidate for the Canadian federal Progressive Conservative Party.
 O’Brien, had initially been declared the winner in the riding of York North in the 1988 federal election.
 Three days later, as a result of a recount supervised by a contingent of the Liberal opponent, candidate Maurizio Bevilacqua, the latter was declared the winner.
 O'Brien sought a judicial recount, was declared the winner by 99 votes, was sworn in, and participated in the Canada-U.S. free-trade agreement debate in the short-lived First Session of the Thirty-Fourth Parliament.
 Maurizio Bevilacqua appealed the recount and was subsequently declared the sitting Member by 77 votes (see Journals, April 3, 1989, pp. 2–3).
 (According to House of Commons of Canada records, both men represented the Federal Riding of York North, O'Brien for the 1st Session and Maurizio Bevilacqua for the subsequent sessions.)

 O'Brien consulted extensively with the Honourable Erik Nielsen who had encountered a similar situation in 1957.
 With that precedent O'Brien and his riding association mounted a successful Controverted Election Act Petition to the Ontario Supreme Court.
 Two Ontario supreme court judges found that the number of irregularly cast ballots in the 1988 election had exceeded Bevilacqua's 77-vote plurality over O'Brien.
 The election was subsequently voided and the cases of O'Brien and Erik Nielsen have been cited as significant Supreme Court precedents in election law.
 (O'Brien v.
 Hamel (1990), 73 O.R.
 (2d) 87 (H.C.J.))

-The Brian Mulroney Government eventually declared a by-election for O'Brien and Jean Chrétien.
-The by-election which took place December 10, 1990, in the Federal Riding of York North saw the election of Maurizio Bevilacqua (Lib York North, Ontario) and Jean Chrétien (Lib) in Beauséjour, New Brunswick as Brian Mulroney introduced the General Sales Tax.
+The Brian Mulroney Government eventually declared a by-election for York North, to be held the same day as a by-election for the Federal Riding of Beauséjour in New Brunswick.
+On December 10, 1990, the by-election in the York North saw the election of Maurizio Bevilacqua (Lib), while Jean Chrétien (Lib) won the by-election in Beauséjour, as Brian Mulroney introduced the General Sales Tax.
 The by-election became the "GST by-election" and the key winner became Jean Chrétien who had become the leader of the Liberal Party and Her Majesty's Official Leader of the Opposition.